 Is homelessness an urban challenge?

-No, homelessness impacts rural, suburban and urban communities.
+No, homelessness impacts rural, suburban, urban and tribal communities.
 People experiencing homelessness in rural communities are often undercounted because of the lack of shelters and homeless services.

 What policy changes are needed to reduce homelessness?

 Homelessness is solvable, but it will take resources and political will at the local, state, and federal levels.
 The government cannot solve homelessness alone; part of the solution to homelessness is a partnership with the private sector.

 Our Policy Platform recommends that all parties work together to: